Best Practices for Collaborating Remotely

 Operating System: All

-Making music with other Ableton Live users can be a challenging experience.
-However, here are a few tips and techniques for collaborating with other users remotely.
+For the best experience when making music with other Ableton Live users, here are a few tips and techniques for collaborating with other users remotely.

 - General Advice